weaveworks/weave-gitops-docs/docs/getting-started.md

 (*If the final lines are different, then most likely you have a problem with the SSH key used to deploy.*)

-8. A Pull Request has been created that has been set to merge into the branch set by --branch (default main).
+8. A Pull Request has been created against the specified branch. (default main).
 Set flag --auto-merge=true to skip this step.

 9. Once the PR is merged wait for the workload to show up in the cluster:
 ```console